Fascism: Direct action

+Fascist Blackshirts during the March on Rome in October 1922.

+Nazi Sturmabteilung members marching on 4 November 1923 days before the Beer Hall Putsch.

 Fascism emphasizes direct action, including supporting the legitimacy of political violence, as a core part of its politics.
-Fascism views violent action as a necessity in politics that fascism identifies as being an "endless struggle"; this emphasis on the use of political violence means that most fascist parties have also created their own private militias (e.g. the Nazi Party's Brown shirts and Fascist Italy's Blackshirts).
+Fascism views violent action as a necessity in politics that fascism identifies as being an "endless struggle"; this emphasis on the use of political violence means that most fascist parties have also created their own party militias (e.g. the National Fascist Party's Blackshirts and the Nazi Party's Sturmabteilung (commonly known as the Brownshirts).
 The basis of fascism's support of violent action in politics is connected to social Darwinism.
 Fascist movements have commonly held social Darwinist views of nations, races, and societies.
 They say that nations and races must purge themselves of socially and biologically weak or degenerate people while simultaneously promoting the creation of strong people in order to survive in a world defined by perpetual national and racial conflict.